Definition of Lua Array

 Conclusion

-By using an array we can store our data, print them and manipulate them as well.
-To iterate the array objects we can use for loop which is easy to use and handle.
-Also, the implementation of the array in Lua is very clean and clear for developers to understand and implement.
+By using an array, we can store our data, print and manipulate it.
+To iterate the array objects, we can use for loop, which is easy to use and handle.
+Also, the Array in Lua implementation is very clean and clear for developers to understand and implement.

 Recommended Articles